band-unfolding/banduppy/README.md

     TBA
 ```
 #### 7. Save unfolded band structure and band center data
-It is possible to save the data during the function call for unfolding and band ceneter determination within their corresponding class as shown above.
+One can save the generated data within the function call for unfolding and band ceneter determination routines as shown above. [recommened]

-__Alternatively,__ you can use `SaveBandStructuredata` class to save the different data.
-This can be useful if you want save those data after some post processing (for e.g. want to save part of the data only).
+__However,__ you may want save the generated data (from the above function calls) after some post processing, for e.g., you want to save part of the data only. __In such cases,__ you can use functions from `SaveBandStructuredata` class to save those data.
 Note that the data format should be compatible with the required data format for each functions.

 #### 8. Plot unfolded band structure (scatter plot/density plot/band_centers plot)
 ```